Yamaha FG-410-12A A solidly made and good sounding 12 string acoustic guitar that holds up well compared to more expensive brands.

 Repairs, Parts, Restoration

 An email conversation and subsequent research, with an associate wishing to restore a Yamaha FG-410-12A, revealed that obtaining spare parts was a very challenging exercise.
-Essentially, there are no factory replacement parts provided by Yamaha - not really a surprise.
+Essentially, there are no factory replacement parts provided by Yamaha - not really a surprise, given the instrument's age.

 Items like machine heads, as a prime example, will have to be 'best match' alternatives from manufacturers like Grover or perhaps Schaller.
 This will almost certainly require new attaching screw holes (not the main holes) to be drilled into the headstock and also possibly the filling and covering of the old screw holes.